Dev26102004/AI-Financial-Advisor/readme.md

 This project is an AI-driven personal financial assistant that helps users analyze income, expenses, and investments to provide actionable insights and portfolio advice.

-It uses Flask (MCP Server) for backend processing, Streamlit for visualization, and Ollama (Llama3) as the local LLM model to generate smart investment recommendations.
+It uses Flask for backend processing, Streamlit for visualization, and Ollama (Llama3) as the local LLM model to generate smart investment recommendations.

 🧩 Features

-✅ Collects user financial inputs (income, expenses, goals, risk level) ✅ Runs Monte Carlo simulations for investment projection ✅ Provides AI-generated financial advice via MCP Server & Llama3 ✅ Shows interactive charts using Matplotlib
+✅ Collects user financial inputs (income, expenses, goals, risk level) ✅ Runs Monte Carlo simulations for investment projection ✅ Provides AI-generated financial advice via backend Server & Llama3 ✅ Shows interactive charts using Matplotlib
 ✅ Stores session data in MySQL database
 ✅ Clean and modern Streamlit dashboard